 Food security status was assessed using the U.S. Food Security Survey Module (U.S. FSSM), an 18-item screener employed by NHANES since the 1999 cycle to assess food security experienced by subjects over the preceding year [25].
-The questionnaire was administered in the home interview setting with one adult in the household responding on behalf of all individuals in that household, regardless if they were included in the survey.
+The questionnaire was administered in the home interview setting with one adult in the household responding on behalf of all individuals in that household, regardless of whether they were included in the survey.
 The survey is comprised of 10 items dedicated to households without children and 8 items for households with children.
 Counts and affirmative responses on the questionnaire are used to calculate a series of overall food security categorizations.
 However, we examined FI at the household level.
 Those responding in the affirmative to ≤ 2 items were categorized as food secure while those responding in the affirmative to ≥ 3 items were categorized as food insecure and these followed validated cutoffs [25].
-The U.S. FSSM was implemented in all survey cycles dating from 1999-2015.
-The survey data for the 2017-2018 cycle were not published at the time of this analysis, which forms the rationale for not including data from that survey cycle in this analysis.

-Outcomes: Survival

-All-cause mortality and time-to-event data were acquired from the NHANES Public-Use Linked Mortality File, which is generated from deterministic and probabilistic linkages of the NHANES survey data (through the 2013-2014 cycle) with the National Death Index, described elsewhere [26].
-We computed time-since-diagnosis and used it as the time scale in our models to minimize the potential for bias by accounting for left-truncation due to delayed enrollment in the study following diagnosis [27–29].
-Data were right-censored to an administrative censoring date of December 31, 2015.
-Survival analyses involving mortality data from NHANES Public-Use Linked Mortality File included observations of cancer survivors only through the 2013-2014 cycles as these data have not been consolidated for later cycles (including the 2015-2016 cycle), yet.
+Additionally, receipt of food assistance and specifically participation in the Supplemental Nutrition Assistance Program (SNAP) is reported in the U.S. FSSM.
+These data were captured by prompting participants on whether any household member was authorized to receive SNAP benefits in the 12 months preceding the interview.

-Dietary Patterns Extraction: Principal Components Analysis
+Dietary Patterns Extraction: Principal Components Analysis (PCA)

-Principal components analysis (PCA), a dimension-reduction procedure commonly employed in data-driven methods for ascertaining dietary patterns in epidemiologic studies, was selected as one method for deriving dietary patterns from the 26 constructed standardized food group variables (Table 2) [30,31].
+PCA, a dimension-reduction procedure commonly employed in data-driven methods for ascertaining dietary patterns in epidemiologic studies, was selected as one method for deriving dietary patterns from the 26 constructed centered and standardized food group variables (Table 2) [30,31].
 In PCA, eigen decomposition of the covariance matrix containing the predictor variables of interest yields a set of eigenvectors (containing the parameters or weights that multiply each of the n variables as a linear combination) and their corresponding eigenvalues [32].
 In this sense, the first eigenvector represents a projection that maps the original data onto a new vector space (i.e., reducing it onto a single dimension) with the additional quality that it retains as much of the variance in the original data and whose eigenvalue represents its variance [32].
-The goal of PCA is to create a set of orthogonal projections on the data that explain as much of variance in the predictor[32] set.
-Eigenvalues, a scree plot, and interpretability of the components were used to guide decisions on the number of components to retain (Figure 2).
+Geometrically, the goal of PCA is to create a set of orthogonal projections on the data that explain as much of variance in the set of predictors.
+Eigenvalues, a scree plot, and interpretability of the components were used to guide decisions on the number of components to retain (Supplementary Figure 1.
 We accounted for the complex sampling design by implementing dietary patterns extraction via PCA using the svyprcomp function from the survey package in R [33].
+Dietary patterns extraction using PCA was implemented on subsample B. A loading matrix from this procedure is found in Supplementary Table 1.

-Dietary Patterns Extraction: Elastic Net
+Dietary Patterns Extraction: Penalized Logistic Regression